mpataws/iotanium/docs/source/setup/setup.rst

 1 - Enable the IoTanium Access Point, and Connect
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 - Find the small rectangular LED labelled `STATUS`, it is located just above the blue button on the IoTanium device.
-The STATUS LED is used to indicate when the device enters Access Point (AP mode), which will allow your workstation to connect to the device via WiFi.
+The STATUS LED is used to indicate when the device enters Access Point (AP) mode, which will allow your workstation to connect to the device via WiFi.
 - Briefly unplug the power from the device, and plug it back in.
 After a moment, the STATUS LED will blink rapidly for 5 seconds, indicating AP mode.
 - Connect your workstation WiFi to the network named ``IoTanium-######``, with password ``iotanium``